Micro-internships at the GCHU

 Eljoh Balajadia, BA Experimental Psychology

 I found this micro-internship to be very fulfilling.
-On Monday, Georgia and Robert outlined a clear plan for the week and pushed us to pursue a topic we were truly interested in.
+On Monday, Georgia and Jessie outlined a clear plan for the week and pushed us to pursue a topic we were truly interested in.
 As a result, I had a lot of fun writing an article on a coroner’s report, which described complications from a robotically assisted surgery.
 I was surprised that a repository of coroner’s reports was so easily accessible and commended the innovative use of web scraping to pull relevant data from the Courts and Tribunals Judiciary website.
 Writing an article for publishing within a week was quite a quick turnaround, especially on a topic quite unfamiliar to me; however, with Georgia’s support, I extracted the relevant information to create a hopefully compelling and impactful article.
 The use of robotics in any industry is growing rapidly; therefore, I thought it was topical to discuss its use in the medical field hence why I was drawn to that specific case report.
 Although this remote micro-internship was demanding, I believe that it was a very enriching experience.”

 Bethan Swift, DPhil Women’s and Reproductive Health